 Humanities in Year 9 involves the study of people's interactions and movements throughout the world and throughout history.
-It also considers the interactions and social implications of human activity in the environment.
 Students study the Industrial Revolution and the subsequent movement of slaves, convicts and free settlers in the 17th and 18th centuries.
 World War I is also a focus of study.
-Civics is integrated into the history of Australian Federation and the development of democracy.
-Students study the role of government, political parties and electoral processes.
-Students also investigate the impact of globalisation on food production and trade.
+Students study the role of government, political parties and electoral processes in the 21st century, as well as issues that influence their lives as individuals and as members of different groups.
+Humanities in Year 9 also explores the interactions and social implications of human activity in the environment.

+Students investigate the impact of globalisation on food production and trade.

 Key knowledge and concepts: